 1. What do I have to tell a Las Vegas police officer?

-However, if a Las Vegas Metropolitan Police Department (LVMPD / “Metro”) officer or Nevada Highway Patrol (NHP) officer asks if you have a weapon on your person, then if – and only if – your weapon is legal, we recommend you disclose that you have one.
-Usually this will mean that:
+Note that if a Las Vegas Metropolitan Police Department (LVMPD / “Metro”) or Nevada Highway Patrol (NHP) officer asks if you have a concealed weapon on your person, we recommend you disclose that you have one only if

 The foregoing is not intended to constitute legal advice for your specific situation.
 To discuss your case with one of our Las Vegas defense attorneys, we invite you to contact us.